tbaghfalaki/IntensiveJM/README.md

 # Describtion of this page
-This page contains simulation study code corresponding to three scenarios presented in the paper.
+This page contains simulation study code corresponding to   scenario 1 presented in the paper.

 ### Reference